This page was updated on 23 February 2024. To view changes, please see page updates

 - provide company and care for an older relative.

 Practitioners need to be aware that this can be considered a taboo subject to openly discuss and that children/young people may not be aware of their circumstances.
 It is common for families to tell children at a time that they feel it is time to let the child know.
-The views and wishes of the family must be obtained to ensure you are working respectfully and sensitively with children/young people who have been adopted through customary adoption, traditional adoption or island custom.
+The views and wishes of the family must be obtained to ensure you are working respectfully and sensitively with children/young people who are engaged in a traditional child rearing practice .

 Version historyBack to top